 By design, the base game of Fallout New Vegas has a level 30 cap.
 After reaching this level, players will see “Max” written beside the XP bar.
-This indicates that the level progression in the game can not be exceeded further beyond this point.
+This indicates that the level of progression in the game can not be exceeded further beyond this point.
 However, the downloadable content increases the overall level cap, allowing the players to go further.

 An Interesting Read: Fallout New Vegas Best Weapons